 Vandelay Designs has a nice list of pink websites, including some U.S.-based ones.
-I’ve worked on a couple of pink websites, including the one at left, which is no longer online.
+I’ve worked on a couple of pink websites, including the one at above, which is no longer online.
 Read a little more about it in The Cute Website.

 This is certainly the first thing that comes to mind for a pink website: something cute, girly, perhaps childish.
 Maybe a bakery or a site that sells little girls’ dresses.
 That’s definitely what we were going for when we hired designer Sean Sallings for the updated design at Vintage Virgo, shown below.

 But what if you truly want to include pink in your website, and you’re not selling cupcakes or hair bows?

 Your first step should be to think seriously about why you want to include pink.
 Good reasons include, “Because our logo is pink” and “Because testing has shown that our target market responds best to pink.”
 Bad reasons include, “Because it’s my favorite color,” “Because it’s the company owner’s/major invetor’s/major investor’s wife’s favorite color,” and “Because it will really pop!”